-George Michael, the former Wham! frontman who had a successful solo career with hits like “Faith” and “Careless Whisper,” died at age 53 on December 25 from heart failure.
+George Michael, the former Wham! frontman who had a successful solo career with hits like “Faith” and “Careless Whisper,” died at age 53 on December 25 from heart disease.

 “I’m devastated,” Lippman told The Hollywood Reporter, adding that the singer was found Christmas morning.
 Michael was discovered lying in bed “peacefully.”
 He said Michael’s death was unexpected.